arichika/RotativaCore/src/RotativaCore.SampleWebApplication/WkHtmlToPdf/README-wkhtmltoimage.txt

       --post <name> <value>           Add an additional post field (repeatable) --post-file <name> <path>       Post an additional file (repeatable) -p, --proxy <proxy>                 Use a proxy
-      --quality <int>                 Output image quality (between 0 and 100) (default 94)
+      --proxy-hostname-lookup         Use the proxy for resolving hostnames --quality <int>                 Output image quality (between 0 and 100) (default 94)
-  -q, --quiet                         Be less verbose
+  -q, --quiet                         Be less verbose, maintained for backwards
+                                      compatibility; Same as using --log-level
+                                      none
       --radiobutton-checked-svg <path> Use this SVG file when rendering checked radiobuttons
       --radiobutton-svg <path>        Use this SVG file when rendering unchecked